3022-2/numberinfo/README.md

 # numberinfo

+When running the code it says "dont forget to reset the headers before every use", this is a half truth.
+You only really need to reset headers if your on a new internet connection, headers being blocked, ip being blocked.
+Otherwise if i set headers one day and run it and then the next day set headers and run it on the same wifi it should work granted the ip/header hasnt been blocked

 DISCLAIMER: This tool is for educational and non-illigal purposes only, I am not responsible for its use.

 LICENSE: This program is protected under MIT License, Respect it.